 The frequencies listed with an asterisk are aliased - that is, they are due to RFI at another frequency, but which appear at the listed frequency due to imperfections in the VLA's frequency conversion system.
-A new frequency conversion system (the F15 module) has been designed which will effectively remove this particular alias.
-Three antennas have prototype modules already installed, and the rest of the array should be outfitted late in 1995, ending in mid-1996.
-Because the new LO scheme is incompatible with the old, the benefits will not be realized until all antennas are outfitted.
-The old system will be retained throughout, so no data will be lost.
+A modification to the LO system is now being implemented which will eliminate this alias.
+This project is expected to be completed early in 1997.